Why Is My HP Printer Printing Pink?

 3. Check the output:

-• If the photocopy prints correctly, the issue is with your computer settings or drivers.
+• If the photocopy prints with correct colors, the issue is likely with your computer settings or printer drivers.

-• If the photocopy has the same pink tint, the problem is with the printer hardware or ink system.
+• If the photocopy still shows a pink tint, the problem is probably with the printer’s hardware or ink system.

 8. Reinstall Printer Drivers